AmasaDelano/dungeon-land/markdown/05_Moves_Discussion.md

 If the action that triggers the move could reasonably hurt multiple targets, roll once and apply damage to each target (they each get their armor).

 The enemy's counterattack can be any GM move made directly with that creature.
 A goblin might just attack you back, or they might jam a poisoned needle into your veins.
 Life's tough, isn't it?
+If an enemy makes an attack against you as the result of a hack and slash, the enemy's attack always comes through, regardless of how much damage your attack deals to them.

 Note that an "attack" is some action that a player undertakes that has a chance of causing physical harm to someone else.
 Attacking a dragon with inch-thick metal scales full of magical energy using a typical sword is like swinging a meat cleaver at a tank: it just isn't going to cause any harm, so hack and slash doesn't apply.
 Note that circumstances can change that: if you're in a position to stab the dragon on its soft underbelly (good luck with getting there) it could hurt, so it's an attack.